 Many features in Microsoft PowerPoint are supported in Lectora, but not all.
-Importing PowerPoint content is not an exact one-to-one conversion.
+Importing Microsoft PowerPoint content is not an exact one-to-one conversion.
 This means that text and other objects might look slightly different after importing them.
-However, with the “Size for Lectora” option, as well as enhancements to shape recognition and callouts, Lectora has greatly improved the import process for PowerPoint presentations.
-In this article, we’ll discuss a few of the enhancements, conversion rules, and considerations for importing PowerPoint into Lectora 16.2 and newer.
+In this article, we’ll discuss a few of the enhancements, conversion rules, and considerations for importing PowerPoint into Lectora 16.2 and newer, and Lectora Online.

 Supported PowerPoint Versions